Cancer of the Small Intestine

 Diagnosing Cancer of the Small Intestine

-Upper GI tract endoscopy may be useful in detecting areas of concern in the immediate upper GI tract.
+Upper GI tract endoscopy to detect areas of concern in the immediate upper GI tract

-- A CT scan of the abdomen or an abdominal ultrasound may help to visualize bulky tumors and to evaluate possible spread of the cancer to adjacent lymph nodes and distant organs, such as the liver.
+- CT scan of the abdomen or an abdominal ultrasound to visualize bulky tumors and to evaluate possible spread of the cancer to adjacent lymph nodes and distant organs, such as the liver

-Colonoscopy may help diagnose tumors involving the lower areas of the small bowel.
+Colonoscopy to help diagnose tumors involving the lower areas of the small bowel

 Treatment for Cancer of the Small Intestine

-Chemotherapy may be useful if the cancer has spread or is contained but advanced.
+Chemotherapy, if the cancer has spread or is contained but advanced

-- Radiation therapy may be helpful if the disease localized at the place it originated.
+- Radiation therapy, if the disease is localized at the place it originated

 - Surgery may also relieve symptoms when the cancer has caused a bowel obstruction.
 In this case, doctors may perform a bypass procedure or limited tumor removal.